What really happened to Malaysia Airlines MH370 in 2014?

 At 1.01 am Captain Zaharie radioed that they had leveled off at 35,000 feet and at 1.08 am the flight crossed the Malaysian coastline and set out across the South China Sea in the direction of Vietnam.
 The Captain again reported the plane’s level at 35,000 feet.

-Eleven minutes later, as the airplane closed in on a waypoint near the start of Vietnamese air-traffic jurisdiction, the controller at Kuala Lumpur Center radioed, “Malaysian three-seven-zero, contact Ho Chi Minh one-two-zero-decimal-nine.
+Eleven minutes later, as the airplane closed in on a waypoint near the start of Vietnamese air traffic jurisdiction, the controller at Kuala Lumpur Center radioed, “Malaysian three-seven-zero, contact Ho Chi Minh one-two-zero-decimal-nine.
 Good night.”
 Zaharie answered, “Good night.
 Malaysian three-seven-zero.”
 He did not read back the frequency, as he should have, but otherwise, the transmission sounded normal.
 It was the last anyone heard from MH370.

-The Vietnamese controllers apparently misunderstood a formal agreement by which Ho Chi Minh was supposed to inform Kuala Lumpur immediately if an airplane that had been handed off was more than five minutes late checking in.
+The Vietnamese controllers apparently misunderstood a formal agreement by which Ho Chi Minh was supposed to inform Kuala Lumpur immediately if a plane that had been handed off was more than five minutes late checking in.
 They tried repeatedly to contact the aircraft, to no avail.
 By the time they picked up the phone to inform Kuala Lumpur, 18 minutes had passed since MH370’s disappearance from their radar screens.
 What ensued was an exercise in confusion and incompetence.
 Kuala Lumpur’s Aeronautical Rescue Coordination Centre should have been notified within an hour of the disappearance.
 By 2:30 a.m., it still had not been.

-Four more hours elapsed before an emergency response was finally begun, at 6.32 a.m.
+Four more hours elapsed before an emergency response was finally begun, at 6.32 am.

 The path of MH370 and the ACARS system